SpunkyBot/spunkybot/README.md

 	- `seta g_loghits "1"`
 - The Spunky Bot settings are configured in the file `/conf/settings.conf`
 - In-game displayed rules/advertisements are contained in the file `/conf/rules.conf`
-	- If you do not want to display rules, set the value `show_rules=0` in the config file `/conf/settings.conf`
+	- If you do not want to display the rotation messages, set the value `show_rules=0` in the config file `/conf/settings.conf`
 - Run the bot manually: `python spunky.py`
 - Or use the provided initscript to run the Spunky Bot as daemon

 **_First start instruction:_**

-- Connect to your game server and type `!iamgod` in global chat to get the admin level "Head Admin".
+- Connect to your game server and type `!iamgod` in the global chat to get the admin level "Head Admin".
 This command is only once available.

 ### Bot Commands